paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-02-05-stockholm.md

 Stockholm’s true complexion is finally revealed.
 I’ve not seen this city in its best light, and suspect it may be a long time before I do.

-{% include 'figure' with '/images/2020/02/stockholm/departure.jpg'
+{% render 'figure' with '/images/2020/02/stockholm/departure.jpg'
   caption: 'On to Gothenburg as the sun begins to set over Stockholm.'
   alignment: 'bleed'
 %}